netspective-labs/sql-aide/README.md

 [![codecov](https://codecov.io/gh/netspective-labs/sql-aide/branch/main/graph/badge.svg?token=DPJICL8F4O)](https://codecov.io/gh/netspective-labs/sql-aide)

-For any modules that leverage SQL for functionality, assembling and loading SQL in a deterministically reproducible manner is crucial.
+For any modules that leverage SQL for functionality, assembling and loading SQL in a deterministically reproducible manner is crucial. `SQLa` is like a static site generator for SQL files that need to be loaded into a database.

 `SQLa` is an _aide_ which helps prepare, organize, assemble, load, and revision manage type-safe, _deterministically reproducible_, SQL code.
 SQL Aide (`SQLa`)